nasa/isaac/scripts/docker/readme.md

 	./build --help

 The build script will automatically detect the current Ubuntu OS version and define the docker files variables `UBUNTU_VERSION`, `ROS_VERSION`, and `PYTHON` accordingly.
-If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+If a specific version is desired, the options --xenial and --focal are used for Ubuntu 16.04 and 20.04 docker images, respectively.

 If you don't want to run mast or don't have access to it (not a public repository), the use the option --no-mast.